Frequently Asked Questions

 Can children receive Myofascial Release?

 A lifetime of chronic issues can be avoided when addressed early on.
 Babies often come out of the womb with structural imbalances that correct very easily when treated early.
 Many think a few skilled sessions shortly after birth can help correct what otherwise develop into a lifetime of chronic issues.
-Owen has found over the years that most older children have a lot of myofascial imbalance from their rough and tumble lifestyles as well.
+We have found over the years that most older children have a lot of myofascial imbalance from their rough and tumble lifestyles as well.
 So, yes, it’s ideal to have your children treated!
-However, at Triangle Body Therapy we’re focused on treating adults.
-Referrals to local providers who treat children are available.
+While Owen stays focused on treating adults, Emily loves working with kids.

 Like photos?
 Be sure to visit our Gallery.